Georg Cantor: Youth and studies

-Georg Cantor, born in 1845 in Saint Petersburg, Russian Empire, was brought up in that city until the age of eleven.
-The oldest of six children, he was regarded as an outstanding violinist.
-His father was a Danish trader and his mother an Austro-Hungarian artist (see Cantor's Ancestry).
+Georg Cantor was born on March 3, 1845, in Saint Petersburg, Russian Empire, and was brought up in the city until the age of eleven.
+The eldest of six children, he was regarded as an outstanding violinist.
+His father, Georg Waldemar Cantor, was Danish, but fled with his family to Russia during the Napoleonic Wars; his mother, Maria Anna Böhm, was an Austro-Hungarian born in Saint Petersburg.
+Cantor's family was Lutheran, though his mother was raised Catholic.
+He described his paternal grandparents as having belonged to the Portuguese Jewish community of Copenhagen.
 His maternal grandfather Franz Böhm (1788–1846; the violinist Joseph Böhm's brother) was a well-known musician and a soloist in a Russian imperial orchestra.

-Cantor's father had been a member of the Saint Petersburg stock exchange; when he became ill, the family moved to Germany in 1856, first to Wiesbaden, then to Frankfurt, seeking milder winters than those of Saint Petersburg.
+Cantor's father worked as a broker in the Saint Petersburg stock exchange until an illness in 1856, which forced the family to seek out a more temperate climate.
+They moved to Germany, first to Wiesbaden, then to Frankfurt.
 In 1860, Cantor graduated with distinction from the Realschule in Darmstadt; his exceptional skills in mathematics, trigonometry in particular, were noted.
 In August 1862, he then graduated from the "Höhere Gewerbeschule Darmstadt", now the Technische Universität Darmstadt.
 In 1862 Cantor entered the Swiss Federal Polytechnic in Zurich.
 After receiving a substantial inheritance upon his father's death in June 1863, Cantor transferred to the University of Berlin, attending lectures by Leopold Kronecker, Karl Weierstrass and Ernst Kummer.
 He spent the summer of 1866 at the University of Göttingen, then and later a center for mathematical research.
 Cantor was a good student, and he received his doctoral degree in 1867.